 Major, Minor & Emphasis

-There are many reasons to consider a Computing major at UW Oshkosh, both in terms of the employment opportunities afforded its graduates and the overall program objectives and learning outcomes that we strive to achieve.
+There are many reasons to consider a Computer Science major at UW Oshkosh, both in terms of the employment opportunities afforded its graduates and the overall program objectives and learning outcomes that we strive to achieve.

 - The Computer Science Emphasis focuses on the fundamental practical and theoretical foundations of computer science.
 It is particularly appropriate for students who want to develop scientific and technical infrastructure software such as compilers, operating systems, and computer graphics.
 It is also the emphasis that offers the most comprehensive preparation for students who are considering a graduate degree in computer science after finishing the major at UW Oshkosh.
 This emphasis requires some additional math and computer science theory courses.
 It is the only one of the two emphases that is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, Suite 150, Baltimore, MD 21202-4012, phone: (410) 347-7700.